mulle-nat-stash/mulle-bootstrap/dox/mulle-brew/README.md

 **mulle-brew** helps you set-up and share such playgrounds.

+## Advantages

+* Keep the runtime and your system clear off temporary downloads.
+* Updating brew libraries for one project, doesn't neccessarily impact parallel projects
+* An easy way to share the required build environments

 ## How does it work ?

 In the simplest form, `mulle-brew` is just a simple loop over a